Neck Pain

 Every injury is slightly different and most often than not there will be contributing factors from lower down in the kinetic chain, ie. Spine or pelvis.
 Treatment may have to address the full body for a speedy recovery and future prevention.

-To book your appointment with one of our highly trained physiotherapist or chiropractor give us call today.
+To book your appointment with one of our highly trained physiotherapist or chiropractor give us a call today.
 Be sure to mention that you are suffering from TMD so that you may be booked with a practitioner that specializes in TMJ care and support.

 Cervical Postural Syndrome